gyenoch/VM-Health-Check/README.md

-# í¹º VM Health Check Script
+# ï¿½ï¿½ï¿½ VM Health Check Script

 A simple Bash script that checks the **health of a virtual machine** based on:
 - CPU usage